arzkar/git-utils/README.md

 ## Note

-You can specify the optional `--dir` flag to search within a specific directory.
+- You can specify the optional `--dir` flag to search within a specific directory.
 By default, the current directory is used.

+- For pull & fetch commands, you can specify a single branch, a comma seperated list of branches or all.

 ### Pull

-The `pull` command allows you to update your local branch with the latest changes from the remote repository.
+The `pull` command allows you to update your local branch with the latest changes for all the repositories at once.

 Command:
-git-utils pull <branch>
+`git-utils pull <branch> [--dir=<directory>]`

+Example:
+`git-utils pull main,devel`

 ### Fetch

-The `fetch` command fetches the latest changes from the remote repository.
-You can specify either a single branch or "all" to fetch all branches.
+The `fetch` command fetches the latest changes for all the repositories at once.

 Command:
-git-utils fetch <branch>
+`git-utils fetch <branch> [--dir=<directory>]`

 Example:
-git-utils fetch feature-branch
+`git-utils fetch feature-branch`

 ### Checkout

-The `checkout` command allows you to switch between branches in a Git repository.
+The `checkout` command allows you to switch between branches for all the repositories at once.

 Command:
-git-utils checkout <branch>
+`git-utils checkout <branch> [--dir=<directory>]`

 Example:
-git-utils checkout develop
+`git-utils checkout develop`

 ### Grep

-The `grep` command searches for a specified pattern in the files of a Git repository.
+The `grep` command searches for a specified pattern in the files of all the repositories at once.

 Command:
-git-utils grep <pattern> [--dir=<directory>]
+`git-utils grep <pattern> [--dir=<directory>]`

 Example:
-git-utils grep "TODO"
+`git-utils grep "TODO"`